Skip to product information

 • 1986: Selected for the Japan Crafts Association Kinki Exhibition

-• 1989: Selected for the Tea Ceremony Art Exhibition, Osaka Takashimaya Two-person Exhibition, Japan Traditional Crafts Exhibition for the first time, Toyota Sogo Three-person Exhibition
+• 1989: Selected for the Tea Ceremony Art Exhibition, Osaka Takashimaya Two-Person Exhibition, Japan Traditional Crafts Exhibition for the first time, Toyota Sogo Three-Person Exhibition

 • 1990: Selected for the Japan Traditional Crafts Exhibition

-• 1991: Selected for the Tea Ceremony Art Exhibition, Osaka Takashimaya Two-person Exhibition, Prefectural Crafts and Arts Exhibition, Kobe Shimbun Grand Prize
+• 1991: Selected for the Tea Ceremony Art Exhibition, Osaka Takashimaya Two-Person Exhibition, Prefectural Crafts and Arts Exhibition, Kobe Shimbun Grand Prize

 • 1993: Selected for the Tea Ceremony Art Exhibition, Selected for the Japan Traditional Crafts Exhibition, Certified as a full member of the Japan Crafts Association, Received the Kobe Shimbun Grand Prize at the Prefectural Crafts and Arts Exhibition